Updated March 22, 2026 with corrections

 I can’t name specific repositories until patches are in place or disclosure windows expire.
 But I can share the aggregate picture.

-Among the 20 critical findings:
+Among the initial 20 critical findings:

 • 4 repositories had write-all permissions (no permissions: block, which defaults to full write access) combined with confirmed code execution.
-This is the worst case — an attacker gets write access to the repository, its packages, its releases, and its secrets.
+This is the worst case: an attacker gets write access to the repository, its packages, its releases, and its secrets.

-• 8 findings involved npm install or pnpm install as the execution vector — the most common pattern by far.
+• 8 findings involved npm install or pnpm install as the execution vector, the most common pattern by far.

 • 5 findings involved pip install.